 Symmetry: She is the lovely ideal

-I'll marry and live with until I die.
-I'll always respect her, never lie, And if we fight I will appeal For cool fair talk together, Not storms of fierce cold weather When she tells her ugly lie And loses almost all her appeal So disrespectfully.
+I’ll marry and live with until I die.
+I’ll always respect her, never lie, And if we fight I will appeal For cool fair words together, Not storms of fierce cold weather When she tells her ugly lie And loses almost all her appeal So disrespectfully.
 How can I deal?
 Symmetry wants me to suffer and die.
 August 2007

 Red-winged blackbirds are all we know